google/grr-doc/docs/deploying-grr-clients/on-linux.md

 # On Linux

+For Linux you will see a deb and rpms, install the appropriate one.
+For testing purposes you can run the client on the same machine as the server if you like.

-On linux, the process depends on your environment, if you have a mechanism such as puppet, then building as a Deb package and deploying that way makes the most sense.
+The process depends on your environment, if you have a mechanism such as puppet, then building as a Deb package and deploying that way makes the most sense.
 Alternatively you can deploy using ssh: